dnouri/gmailctrl/README.md

 2. The application will then find all attachments from that period and download them.
 3. Files are saved to a `downloads/` directory in the folder where you run `gmailctrl`.
 4. Inside `downloads/`, subdirectories are created for each sender's email address (e.g., `downloads/some.sender@example.com/`).
+5. Downloaded files are named using the format `YYYY-MM-DD - originalfilename.pdf` to ensure they are sorted chronologically.
-5. If a file with the same name already exists in the target directory, a number is appended to the new file's name (e.g., `invoice-1.pdf`) to prevent overwriting.
+6. If a file with the exact same name and date already exists, a numeric suffix is added to prevent overwrites (e.g., `2025-03-03 - report-1.pdf`).
-6. The creation/modification time of each downloaded file is set to match the date of the email it was attached to.
+7. The creation/modification time of each downloaded file is also set to match the date of the email it was attached to.